nmb617/Green-Palms-1/content/pages/index.md

       - type: FeaturedItem
         title: Our Mission
         tagline: ''
-        subtitle: ''
+        subtitle: Increase Your Profits
-        text: >
+        text: >+
-          At Green Palms, we specialize in crafting high-impact marketing strategies that transform businesses.
-Whether it's leveraging the power of paid ads or optimizing your presence through SEO, our goal is to elevate your brand and drive measurable results.
+          ###### *At Green Palms, we specialize in crafting high-impact
+          marketing strategies that transform businesses.
+Whether it's leveraging the power of paid ads or optimizing your presence through SEO, our goal is to elevate your brand and drive measurable results.*

         actions: []
         colors: bg-neutral-fg-dark
         styles: